Photodissociation: Atmospheric gamma-ray bursts

-Currently orbiting satellites detect an average of about one gamma-ray burst per day.
+Currently, orbiting satellites detect an average of about one gamma-ray burst (GRB) per day.
 Because gamma-ray bursts are visible to distances encompassing most of the observable universe, a volume encompassing many billions of galaxies, this suggests that gamma-ray bursts must be exceedingly rare events per galaxy.

 Measuring the exact rate of gamma-ray bursts is difficult, but for a galaxy of approximately the same size as the Milky Way, the expected rate (for long GRBs) is about one burst every 100,000 to 1,000,000 years.
 Only a few percent of these would be beamed toward Earth.
 Estimates of rates of short GRBs are even more uncertain because of the unknown beaming fraction, but are probably comparable.

 A gamma-ray burst in the Milky Way, if close enough to Earth and beamed toward it, could have significant effects on the biosphere.
 The absorption of radiation in the atmosphere would cause photodissociation of nitrogen, generating nitric oxide that would act as a catalyst to destroy ozone.